 About 2pm on Tuesday (2 July 2019), a water main break caused a large washout on the lakefront in Taupō.
 About an hour later the footpath collapsed and took out a wastewater pipe causing wastewater to enter the lake.
 Taupō District Council successfully diverted waste back into their treatment station.

 Taupō District Council is leading the response to this incident.
 For more information, please visit the Taupō District Council website(external link) or follow the updates on the district council's Facebook page(external link).

 Below is information from Waikato Regional Council on our response to the Taupō wastewater and sewage discharge.

-Current at 1200h: Wednesday 10 July 2019
+Current at 0930h: Wednesday 24 July 2019

 Water quality: Waikato River